-> - ADJUST THE TEMPERATURE: When you are home and awake, set your thermostat as low as is comfortable.
-When you are asleep or out of the house, turn your thermostat back 10° to 15° for eight hours and save around 10% a year on heating an cooling bills.
+- ADJUST THE TEMPERATURE: When you are home and awake, set your thermostat as low as is comfortable.
+When you are asleep or out of the house, setting your thermostat back 10° to 15° for eight hours can save about 10% a year on heating bills.
 A smart programmable thermostat can make it easy to set back your temperature.

 - FIND AND SEAL LEAKS: Seal the air leaks around utility cut-throughs for pipes ("plumbing penetrations"), gaps around chimneys and recessed lights in insulated ceilings, and unfinished spaces behind cupboards and closets.
 Find out how to detect air leaks.

-- MAINTAIN YOUR HEATING SYSTEMS: Schedule service for your heating system.
-Furnaces and heat pumps need filters replaced once a month or as needed.
+- MAINTAIN YOUR HEATING SYSTEM: Schedule service for your heating system.
+Furnaces and heat pumps typically need filters replaced or cleaned once a month.
 Find out more about maintaining furnaces and heat pumps.

 - REDUCE HEAT LOSS FROM THE FIREPLACE: Keep your fireplace damper closed unless a fire is burning.
 Keeping the damper open is like keeping a window wide open as it allows warm air to go right up the chimney.
 Find our more techniques to improve your fireplace or wood burning appliance’s efficiency.
 Learn tips for safe and efficient fireplace installation and wood burning.